ihebXxxjaouadi/Departement_Management/README.md

 # Departement_Management

-## Before run the application you need to import the file "mydata.sql" in wamp or xamp server to prepare the DATABASE.
+<p> Before run the application you need to import the file "mydata.sql" in wamp or xamp server to prepare the DATABASE.
-## open your Neetbeans or Jetbrain IDE and Open the project.
+ open your Neetbeans or Jetbrain IDE and Open the project.
-## Then You Should to import package from the folder "java_package/Myommon.Jar" in your project.
+ Then You Should to import package from the folder "java_package/Myommon.Jar" in your project.
-## Run your project
+ Run your project
-## userName: "admin"/ password:"admin"
+ userName: "admin"/ password:"admin" </p>

 <h3>Login Form</h3>